codinasion-archive/codinasion-programme/programme/area-of-circle/index.md

 ---
 title: Area of Circle
-description: Write a Python programme to find the area of circle.
+description: Write a programme to find the area of circle.
 contributors:
   - theanorak
+  - NeelPatel31
 ---

 import README from "./README.md"